Broadband for low income families

 Are all phone charges the same for ADSL broadband?

 Absolutely not.
 If you intend to use the landline phone that comes with an ADSL broadband package, make sure to check the small print for how much a simple local call costs.
-Charges vary from £0 to as much as 15p per minute.
+Charges vary wildly depending on the number you call – local calls tend to be very cheap, but calls to premium numbers or international numbers can be very expensive.
 There may also be charges for calls to mobiles, and what are called ‘other calls not included in your package'.

 Do I need fast broadband if I can't really afford it?

 Keep in mind that faster usually means more expensive.
 If you just need it to send and receive emails, browse the web for cheap online shopping deals then ADSL speeds should be fine for you.
-If you want to play online video games or transfer lots of data (for example photos) then you'll be more suited to the more expensive fibre broadband options.
+If you want to play online video games or transfer lots of data (for example photos) then you'll be more suited to a fibre broadband plan.
+A number of providers no longer even offer ADSL, making an entry-level fibre speed the only option.
+Happily the price of fibre has now come down and in many cases is comparable to the cost of an ADSL deal.

 What's cheaper ADSL, fibre or cable broadband?